Cleethorpes conveyancing FAQs

 Some conveyancing solicitors in Cleethorpes carry out the conveyancing on a price per hour basis others work on a fixed fee.

-Our panel of conveyancing solicitors work on a fixed conveyancing fee basis, with no unexpected 'add-ons'.
+Your conveyancing solicitor will work on a fixed conveyancing fee basis, with no unexpected 'add-ons'.
 Your detailed quote will set out what the fees and disbursements will be when your house purchase or sale completes.

 If, for any reason at all, your house purchase or sale does not go ahead, you have the peace of mind of our No Sale, No Fee guarantee.